-AUSTRALIA Insurtech companies can transfer or grant licenses to use intellectual property rights through agreements describing and implementing such arrangements.
-Registered intellectual property rights like patents, trademarks and registered designs will need to have their registration details updated in order to reflect any transfer of ownership, as these registers are the primary evidence of rightsholders' identities in such intellectual property. ) CHINA Intellectual property rights of companies invested by insurance companies can be transferred, either through a transfer and assignment agreement or by way of exclusive license.
+CHINA Intellectual property rights are generally transferred through an assignment agreement.
 St. HONG KONG Intellectual property rights are generally transferred through an assignment agreement.
 INDONESIA Intellectual property rights are generally transferred through an assignment agreement.
 The start-up must also ensure that its employees assign the rights to the start-up (unlike other countries, employees retain rights to matters developed even during their employment unless otherwise agreed).
 If an intellectual property in question is a registered intellectual property, such as trademarks or patents, an assignment agreement must also be recorded with the competent registrar.
 Start-ups would be able to license intellectual property rights, although usually, royalties are payable.
 From an insurance regulatory perspective in general, the business justification test will apply as well - as to why an insurer holds intellectual property rights of a non-insurance related technology.
 This can be addressed by stating that the acquired intellectual property rights supports the insurer's insurance business (e.g., enhancing the insurer's digital distribution capabilities).
 JAPAN Intellectual property rights are generally transferred through an assignment agreement.
 Transfer of certain intellectual properties such as patent right, utility model right, design right and trademark needs to be registered to take effect. ( MALAYSIA Intellectual property rights are generally transferred through an assignment agreement.
-If an intellectual property in question is a registered intellectual property, for example, trademarks or patents, an assignment agreement must also be recorded with the competent registrar.
+Transfer of certain intellectual properties such as patent right, utility model right, design right and trademark needs to be registered to take effect.
 PHILIPPINES Under Philippine law, intellectual property rights may be sold, assigned or licensed from one entity to another.
 Assignment/transfer of patents must be in writing, notarized and must be recorded with the Intellectual Property Office of the Philippines (IPO).
-Assignment/transfer of transfer of trademarks and copyright need to be in writing and recorded with the competent registrar; it need not be notarized, but it is preferred.
+Assignment/ transfer of trademarks and copyright need to be in writing and recorded with the competent registrar; it need not be notarized, but it is preferred.
 Contracts or agreements involving the transfer of intellectual property rights are known as Technology Transfer Arrangements (TTA).
 Republic Act 8293 enumerates certain prohibited clauses that should not be in the TTA.
 It also enumerates mandatory provisions that must be in the TTA.
 TTAs conforming to the requirements do not need to be registered with the IPO.
 However, noncompliance with these requirements renders a TTA unenforceable, unless it is approved and registered with the proper bureau of the IPO.